-The Center for Countering Digital Hate is a not-for-profit NGO headquartered in London, England that seeks to disrupt the architecture of online hate and misinformation.
+The Center for Countering Digital Hate is an international not-for-profit NGO that seeks to disrupt the architecture of online hate and misinformation.

 Digital technology has changed forever the way we communicate, build relationships, share knowledge, set social standards, and negotiate and assert our society's values.